This article is part of our series of Event Tutorials.

 Then you’ll need to click the “Paid Full Events” option.

-As a side note, if you have just monetised single days of your event (Event Groups) or talks (Event Players), then you would follow the same publishing process, but find those in the “Paid Individual Events” section.
+As a side note, if you have just monetised single days of your event (Event Groups) or talks (Session Players), then you would follow the same publishing process, but find those in the “Paid Individual Events” section.

 You’ll then be presented with a list of all the available “Paid Events” and if everything has worked, your event will be among them.
 In this case, it’s the “My Main Event” that we made.